Owning a home — it’s part of the American Dream!

 Just imagine: if you’re someone who wants to own a home but you can’t get a traditional bank mortgage right now, you might have thought that living in a permanent home was years away.
 Well it doesn’t have to be: you can get into your permanent home now, enjoy the sense of ownership right away, PLUS you’ll have a stable address (which can help to contribute to a higher credit score).

-What are the Costs of Rent to Own Housing in Wilmington?
+What are the Costs of Rent to Own Housing in Eastern?

 In a rent to own agreement, a buyer would move into a home, paying rent, and building credit towards a down payment to ultimately purchase the home.
 This is a valuable option for families who may not have the necessary credit score to get a traditional mortgage.